 Air quality in 2030 will be significantly better and will not have a significant adverse impact on human health and the environment.

-This will be achieved by reducing the amount of emissions compared to 2005 - SO_2 by 82%, NO_x by 50%, NO_x by 50%, NO_x by 32%, NO_x by 30% and NO_x by 49%.
+This will be achieved by reducing the amount of emissions compared to 2005 - SO_2 by 82%, NO_2 by 50%, NMVOC by 32%, NH_3 by 30% and PM{25} by 49%.
 The coal-fired production of electricity will be gradually reduced.
 Domestic heating and urban transport will shift to more environmentally friendly alternatives.
 The application of the BAT conditions in the industry, in the energy sector, but also in agriculture and other smaller industries will be strengthened.
 The National Programme for the Reduction of Pollution will focus on cost-effective measures to reduce emissions.
 Air protection will be governed by the "polluter pays" principle.
 Consideration will be given to the introduction of a scheme for emission allowance trading for air pollutants.
 The air pollution tax system will be set up efficiently and motivationally.